FutureProofHomes/Documentation/docs/satellite1-introduction.md

 The Satellite 1 Developer Kit is the first version of our private voice assistant hardware and is the foundation for the larger ecosystem we're building.
-The Dev Kit comprises of two components that we call "the HAT" (round board) and "the CORE" (rectangular board).
+The Dev Kit comprises of two components that we call ["the HAT" (round board)](https://futureproofhomes.net/products/satellite1-top-microphone-board) and ["the Core" (rectangular board)](https://futureproofhomes.net/products/satellite1-core-board).
 When you connect these two components together you get the [Satellite1 Dev Kit](https://futureproofhomes.net/products/satellite1-pcb-dev-kit).

 <figure markdown="span">
   <video width="100%" class="video-js" loop="" autoplay="" preload="none" muted="" playsinline="" poster="https://futureproofhomes.net/cdn/shop/files/0001.jpg?v=1732152100">